Morning report in your pocket.

 Key Questions — where is the evidence weakest?

 Identifies the history elements most likely to shift the differential, the findings with the highest diagnostic leverage, and the pivots that could change your leading diagnosis.
-Quick and compulsive use as you close your notes, to think briefly about how you might have gotten it wrong.
 On straightforward cases this is where it's most useful — the case that looks simple is exactly when anchoring is hardest to catch.

 The Condensed Case